 - We produce an annual schedule of the audit firms we will review. - We communicate early with the relevant audit firm to agree on suitable review dates. - We select files to inspect, based on the risk the audited business poses to investors.
 These businesses may include listed companies, financial institutions and large investment schemes.
-Audit files are checked for compliance with a wide range of Auditing and Assurance Standards. - We select the key focus areas for reviewers for their audit file reviews.
+Audit files are checked for compliance with the Auditing and Assurance Standards. - We select the key focus areas for each of the audit file we review.